-Unfortunately, the presence of so many interdependent (and frequently delicate) components within the shoulder joint result in an elevated susceptibility to injury and shoulder pain.
-Damage to one element, such as a single tendon or the cartilage lining of the joint, can result in chronic pain and compromised function of the entire shoulder.
+Multiple interdependent components within the shoulder joint result in elevated susceptibility to injury and shoulder pain.
+Damage to one element, such as a single tendon or the cartilage lining of the joint, can result in chronic pain and a loss of function of the entire shoulder.

 - Shoulder Arthritis

 - Lifestyle Modifications